lietto/BugFreeAdventureTool/README.md

 I plan this library to be small but useful.

-It`s library better for others because its mine.
+It`s library not better for others because its mine.
 So use it as is.